Your Sunscreen Is Probably Making You Sick. Switch To These.

 When I’m traveling or otherwise spending a lot of time in direct sunlight, I first apply my oil, and then I layer a zinc oxide sunscreen overtop.
 My favorite safe, zinc-oxide-based sunscreens are Badger’s SPF30 lavender-scented sunscreen, their anti-bug sunscreen, and their Rose Facial Sunscreen (I’m a sucker for anything rose-scented!), which are organic and has 100% healthy, pretty much edible ingredients.
 It absorbs without a lot of effort and smells great.
 Also, not only does lavender have a lovely scent, but has been found in studies to inhibit the generation of the type of free radical that causes much of the damage from UVA/UVB radiation.
 It also helps protect against cancerous changes—in one study, applying lavender oil reduced skin tumor incidence by 33 percent.
 (I add a few drops of lavender essential oil to my Red Raspberry Seed Oil, too!)

-Another great choice is Babo’s zinc oxide sunscreen lotion, portable sunscreen stick, tinted lip balm, and spray sunscreens.
+Another great choice is Babo’s zinc oxide sunscreen lotion, portable sunscreen stick, tinted lip balm (which I also use as blush!), and spray sunscreens.
 We checked all the ingredients one-by-one, and they are all super-safe.
 When looking for sunscreen, make sure to read the label carefully.
 You should recognize the majority (or, better yet, all) of the ingredients in your sunscreen.

 As with all skin care, if you can’t read it, or you can’t eat it, you shouldn’t wear it.
 Period.